Jobs and Talent — 7 min

 And as a recruiter or HR professional, you need to familiarize yourself with the legal ramifications of employing remote workers.
 You must have a solid understanding of permanent establishment risk and the classification laws in each country of any new employee or contractor.
 Hiring remote workers definitely expands your talent pool, but every country is different.
 Know where you can and can’t hire and start there.

-Residency and citizenship can be a critical factor that determines your readiness to remote work.
-You may need special visas, permissions, or tax documents to stay legally compliant to work remotely (of course, this is especially important for anyone looking to work as a digital nomad).
+This means considering residency and citizenship requirements, which may involve securing special visas, permissions, or tax documents to remain compliant (of course, this is especially important for anyone looking to work as a digital nomad).

 “If you're planning to work from a different country than where you have citizenship, that can be a challenge.
 Make sure you understand whether you're allowed to do so - and if you need employer help, address that early on in the interview process.”